privacysandbox/draft-ietf-bidding-and-auction-services/draft-ietf-bidding-and-auction-services.md

 The browser MUST decrypt the response by following the standard {{OHTTP}} [Encapsulated Response decryption procedure](https://www.rfc-editor.org/rfc/rfc9458#section-4.4-5).
-The HPKE context used for decryption should be precisely the same context that was created in {{hpke-context}}.
+The HPKE context used for decryption MUST be precisely the same context that was created in {{hpke-context}}, and should be provided by the browser in addition to the response bytestring.

 ### Decompression {#decompression}